vegaøyan world heritage foundation

 CVI - CLIMATE VULNERABILITY

-Vegaøyan World Heritage Site is the first cultural landscape area in Norway to have undergone a Climate Vulnerability Index (CVI) assessment.
-The method was developed at James Cook University in Australia, which was also assisted by a researcher associated with the Intergovernmental Panel on Climate Change.
-The Norwegian initiator of the climate vulnerability assessment was the Directorate for Cultural Heritage, with the Norwegian Environment Agency, the Norwegian Meteorological Institute and the Vegaøyan World Heritage Foundation as partners.
+Vegaøyan World Heritage Site is the first cultural landscape area in Norway to have a climate vulnerability assessment (CVI) carried out.
+The method was developed at James Cook University in Australia, which also had the assistance of a researcher affiliated with the UN Climate Panel.
+The Norwegian initiator of having the climate vulnerability assessment carried out was the Directorate for Cultural Heritage and with the Norwegian Environment Agency, the Norwegian Meteorological Institute and the Vegaøyan World Heritage Foundation as partners.

 SUSTAINABLE TOURISM

-The development of sustainable tourism is crucial to safeguarding the values of a vulnerable area like Vegaøyan: The foundation collaborated with Vega Næringsselskap on the development of the local tourism strategy and the pilot project Bærekraftig Reiseliv, which ran from 2010 to 2012.
-Since then, Vega municipality has taken over this work and had the area recertified as a sustainable destination in 2018.
-The tourism strategy was developed on the basis of a vulnerability analysis carried out by the Foundation for the world heritage area.
-Subsequently, the Vega protected area board has created an approved plan for visitor management.
-The aim of the project is, among other things, guided travel to selected visitor destinations, travel on nature's terms and at the same time local value creation and development.
-Work on the visitor management plan has taken place in close dialog with the landowners.
+Developing sustainable tourism is crucial to securing the values in a vulnerable area like Vegaøyan: The Foundation collaborated with Vega Næringsselskap on developing the local tourism strategy and the Sustainable Tourism pilot project that ran from 2010 to 2012.
+Vega Municipality has subsequently taken over this work and had the area recertified as a sustainable destination in 2018.
+The tourism strategy was developed based on a vulnerability analysis that the Foundation had carried out for the World Heritage area.
+In retrospect, Vega Protected Area Board created an approved visitor management plan.
+The project's goals include controlled traffic to selected visitor destinations, traffic based on nature's principles, and at the same time local value creation and development.
+The work on the visitor management plan has been carried out in close dialogue with the landowners.

 Vega municipality has been a pilot for Nordland County in the Responsible Marketing project.